 Myth 2: Ringworm only affects the skin

-Although ringworm often does appear on the skin, it can also show up on the fingernails or toenails.
+Although ringworm often does appear on the skin, including the scalp, it can also show up on the fingernails or toenails.
 Ringworm of the nails doesn't create a ring-like pattern.
 Instead, it turns the nails thick, yellow, and brittle.

 Myth 3: Everyone with ringworm develops red rings on their skin